numist/numi.st/_posts/2023-07-02-caches-make-predictions-about-the-future/2023-07-02-caches-make-predictions-about-the-future.md

 On a "miss", a node is evicted from the <span style="font-family: 'Museo';">head</span> of the list and the new value is inserted at the <span style="font-family: 'Museo';">tail</span>.
 On a "hit", the reused value's node is moved to the <span style="font-family: 'Museo';">tail</span>.
 Unused values drift toward the <span style="font-family: 'Museo';">head</span>, "aged out" by the insertion (or movement) of newer (hotter) values to the <span style="font-family: 'Museo';">tail</span>.

-Conceptually, the two ends of this list represent _re-reference predictions_: values near the <span style="font-family: 'Museo';">tail</span> are expected to be reused in the _near-immediate_[^parlance] future, while values near the <span style="font-family: 'Museo';">head</span> will be more _distant_.
+Conceptually, the two ends of this list represent _re-reference predictions_: values near the <span style="font-family: 'Museo';">tail</span> are expected to be reused in the _near-immediate_[^parlance] future, while values at the <span style="font-family: 'Museo';">head</span> will probably never be seen again.

 ## Supporting Better Predictions

-With this background, the paper asks: what if caches supported re-reference interval predictions (RRIP) more nuanced than _near-immediate_ and _distant_?
-It conceptualizes intermediate predictions as inserting a value somewhere in the middle of the list, and those counters are how they implement it in hardware[^middle].
+With this background, the paper asks: what if caches supported more nuanced re-reference interval predictions (RRIP)?
+It conceptualizes intermediate predictions as inserting a value somewhere in the middle[^middle] of the list, and those counters are how they implement it in hardware.

 Building on this, they propose an eviction policy called <abbr title="Static RRIP">SRRIP</abbr> that bets values are not likely to be re-referenced unless they have been hit in the past, accomplishing this by inserting new values near (but not at!) the <span style="font-family: 'Museo';">head</span> of the list and promoting them towards[^priority] the <span style="font-family: 'Museo';">tail</span> when they're hit.
 Another policy, called <abbr title="Bimodal RRIP">BRRIP</abbr>[^bip], provides thrash resistance by assuming cold values will be reused in the _distant_ future, with an occasional _long_ prediction thrown in.
 Finally, <abbr title="Dynamic  RRIP">DRRIP</abbr> pits the two against each other using set dueling[^dueling].